 - It’s environmentally friendly

-This indoor modern-looking water heater is the most economical option because of two reasons.
+This indoor modern-looking heater is the most economical option because of two reasons.
 The first is its low cost and the second is its very low energy use.
 So, you will save money when purchasing it, but you will also find it very energy efficient.
 Eccotemp FVI-12-LP uses only a bit over 2 watts for a shower!